PropusIT/module-actor/readme.md

 ## `register`

-registers a schemaType, give it a callback to handle incoming documents (for example to store them in a database), optionally allow subscriptions for that schematype
+registers a schemaType, give it a callback to handle incoming documents (for example to store them in a database).
+When the allowSubscibe flag is set, it allows incoming subscription commands to that schemaType (if the command handler is registered)

+## `registerCommandHandler`

+registers the command handler.
+This creates an endpoint for commands and emits a `command` event when commands are received.
+It calls `register` under the hood.
+This is automatically called when an Actor is created.

 ## `on`

-register an event listener
+register an event listener.
+One such event is the "command" event as command documents come in

 ## `subscribe`

 subscribe as a webhook to another actor.
-That other actor will send documents to own endpoints
+That other actor will send documents to own endpoints.
+If there is a command actor, there is no need to find out to which actor to subscribe, unless you have one in mind specifically, as the command actor will relay the subscription

 # Actor communication